esp32-adc

 • ADC2 connected to 10 GPIO (11-20)

-Moreover, depending on your development board, not all may be available on your board.
-When in doubt, consult the documentation for your specific model. read more
+Furthermore, depending on your development board, not all may be available on your board.

 Very important, ADC2 is used by the Wi-Fi module, so we cannot use the ADC2 pins when Wi-Fi is enabled.
 If your project requires Wi-Fi, use only the ADC1 pins.

-How to Read the Analog Input of the ESP32
+How to Read the ESP32 Analog Input

 void setup()